-Increasing the interest rate on a student loan will increase the monthly payments by about 5% for a 10-year term, about 9% for a 20-year term and about 12% for a 30-year term.
+Increasing the interest rate, even by one percent, on a student loan will increase the monthly payments by about 5% for a 10-year term, about 9% for a 20-year term and about 12% for a 30-year term.
 For example, increasing the interest rate on a $10,000 loan with a 10-year repayment term from 5.0% to 6.0% will increase the monthly payment from $106 to $111, a 4.7% increase.
 On a 30-year term it increases the monthly payment from $53.68 to $59.96, an 11.7% increase.
 Thus the increase in the interest rate on a variable-rate loan will lead to an increase the loan payments, affecting the affordability of the debt.

 Generally, borrowers who want to minimize the cost of their loans should choose the loan with the lowest no-fee equivalent interest rate first.
 However, borrowers should also compare loans based on other loan terms, such as the availability of deferments and forbearances, alternate repayment terms and loan forgiveness, cancellation and discharge options.
 Given the mix of interest rates, terms and other benefits, borrowers should generally choose federal loans first.
 Federal student loans tend to be cheaper, more available and have better repayment terms.